Marketing CV Top Tips and Examples

 Templates offer a great starting point in terms of layout and guidance on what information to include.
 There are lots of CV builder tools out there, such as CV Maker UK or Novoresume which can help you build a professional-looking CV in minutes.

 If you’re still unsure and want some advice on what to add to your CV, get in touch and the team will be happy to help.
+And if you’re after some guidance on cover letters, check out our blog on how to write a winning marketing cover letter.

 Now that you’ve got some inspiration on how to create a killer CV, it’s time to start looking for your next role.